Large deviations asymptotics for unbounded additive functionals of diffusion processes: Introduction

 The mathematical details of our analysis are intricate.
 A first major obstacle that complicates our analysis is the implementation of the Freidlin-Wentzell sample-path large deviations principle (LDP), which is applicable only for small-noise diffusions with drift functions that are Lipschitz continuous.
 In our case, these conditions are not satisfied and their violation requires a delicate analysis.
 Deploying the temporal and spatial scales described above, we study the tail asymptotics of $\mathcal{A}(t)$, as $t \ \to \infty$, through a resulting small-noise diffusion.
 To use the Freidlin-Wentzell LDP, we next construct suitable auxiliary diffusions satisfying the Freidlin-Wentzell framework, and use the areas of these auxiliary diffusions as upper and lower bounds to the area of the small-noise diffusion.
 This approach enables us to eventually establish upper and lower large deviations bounds, which we prove to coincide.

 While we overcome the issues originating from the violation of the Freidlin-Wentzell LDP assumptions, a second major obstacle in developing tail asymptotics per regeneration cycle remains in that the area functional $\int_{0}^{\mathcal{T}(\xi)}|\xi(s)|^p \mathrm{d}s$, $\mathcal{T}(\xi)= \inf\{ t \geq 0: \xi(t)=0\}$, with $\xi$ an absolutely continuous function with square integrable derivative, is not continuous in the uniform topology.
-Although the area functional is discontinuous in general, it is continuous over time horizons that are fixed boundaries (not of first passage time form) and, hence, we approximate the area over the respective busy period, which has a random endpoint, by the area over a sufficiently large time horizon.
-Then, the large deviations upper bound is obtained as the optimal value of a variational problem which we show to converge to a certain value as the time horizon tends to infinity.
+Although the area functional is discontinuous in general, it is continuous over time horizons that are deterministic (as opposed to first passage times) and, hence, we approximate the area over the respective regeneration cycle, which has a random endpoint, by the area over a sufficiently large time horizon.
+Then, the large deviations upper bound is obtained as the optimal value of a variational problem, which we show to converge to a certain value as the time horizon tends to infinity.
 For the lower bound, we confine the area under the curve of the process under consideration by intersecting it with events that track the trajectory of the most probable path.
 This leads to a variational problem for which the optimal value is shown to converge to the optimal value of the variational problem associated with the upper bound.